trek-view/basecamp/_posts/2022-04-21-overlay-gopro-telemetry-data-video.md

 I have extracted the `GPS5` telemetry stream from the video to produce `GS030141.json`, [which can be downloaded here](https://gist.github.com/himynamesdave/4db5e613f026c3828c765282b414e643).

-Below is the first GPS point in the JSON:
+Below is the first GPS point in `GS030141.json`:

 ```json
 {